 The easiest option to offer especially when they are just starting out and still getting nutrition from breastmilk.
-Fruits can easily be cut into finger shaped strips making it easier for them to hold and practice eating.
+Fruits can easily be cut into finger-shaped strips making it easier for them to hold and practice eating.
 Add a dollop of plain yogurt on the side to offer variation from time to time.

 Most appropriate options [6-9 month]: Banana, Mango, Muskmelon, Watermelon, Papaya, Oranges, and Sweet lime.

 Note: Always check that fruit is ripe.
-Remove any pits and seeds before offering baby.
-It is advisable to squish/ vertically cut fruits into half that are tiny ball shaped like blueberries, raspberries, and grapes until baby develops teeth to chew on them.
+Remove any pits and seeds before offering a baby.
+It is advisable to squish/ vertically cut fruits into half that are tiny ball shaped like blueberries, raspberries, and grapes until the baby develops teeth to chew on them.

 In the image below I have shown examples of how round fruits should be cut and offered.
-And how I offered fruits like banana to my son when we first started baby led weaning.
+And how I offered fruits like the banana to my son when we first started baby led weaning.